 Riverfront Recapture, Inc. (RRI) is a nonprofit corporation organized in 1981 for the purpose of improving public access to the Connecticut River (Riverfront).
-Through an innovative combination of urban and environmental recapture, recreation and outdoor adventures, as well as entertainment and events, RRI improves the region's quality of life and urban vitality for the community.
+Through an innovative combination of park management and development, recreational programs, as well as entertainment and events, RRI improves the region's quality of life and urban vitality for the community.
 RRI's efforts ensure private-public collaboration and positively impacts the local economy by drawing local and out-of-state visitors to its parks.